vrocky/maths-blog/taylor-series-proof-arthematic.md

   +{\mathrm{h}}^4 \,{\left(A_0 \,B_4 +A_1 \,B_3 +A_2 \,B_2 +A_3 \,B_1 +A_4 \,B_0 \right)}+  \ldots
 $$
 The coefficient of $dx$ in the above equation serves as a clear manifestation of the chain rule's role in differentiation.
+The matrix representation of coefficients provides a convenient way to visualize this process in real-time, akin to how Cantor's diagonal argument is employed to demonstrate the uncountability of sets, especially when dealing with infinite matrices.

 ## Chain rule for differentiation